carloslodelar/cardano-course/create-a-stake-pool/runtime-system-options.md

  ]
 ```

-### Customized RTS options
+## Customized RTS options

-Users can choose to use different options by tweaking  `-with-rtsopts` on the node's [cabal file](https://github.com/input-output-hk/cardano-node/blob/master/cardano-node/cardano-node.cabal), and building the node with the new options.
-For example:
+Users have the option to select different configurations by adjusting the `-with-rtsopts` in the node's [Cabal file](https://github.com/input-output-hk/cardano-node/blob/master/cardano-node/cardano-node.cabal) and then building the node with the updated settings.
+For instance:

 ```
 ghc-options:    "-with-rtsopts=-T -I0 -A16m -N2 --disable-delayed-os-memory-return"
 ```

-&#x20;Users can extend and override options in `-with-rtsopts`  running cardano-node with command-line RTS options.
-Find the options available with:
+&#x20;Users can extend and override options in `-with-rtsopts` by running `cardano-node` with command-line RTS options.
+To discover the available options, use the following command:

 ```
 cardano-node +RTS -?